 Creating an online identity: A turning point

-While having a solid presence on social media channels, in October 2017 GUC innovators launched their website using GoDaddy’s Website Builder.
+While having a solid presence on social media channels, in October 2017 GUC innovators launched their website using GoDaddy’s Websites+ Marketing.
 “We chose GoDaddy based on our friends’ recommendations and after a lot of research.
 We settled on using GoDaddy’s Website Builder to launch our website and to reserve our domain name.

 They’re considered a non-profit organization so, it wasn’t expected of them to have a website.
 But, building one had a great impact on the funding of their products, as they were presented as professionals.
 They used the website to advertise for several events, recruitment announcements, sending out newsletters, posting updates about the team and so much more.
 The team members are constantly updating the website with more pages, news and announcements.